|

 SWCPC 187

-Consists of photographs of the final phase of construction and the
+Consists of photographs of the final phase of construction and the opening-day

-opening day ceremony at Lake Marvin in Hemphill County, Texas (1939).
+ceremony at Lake Marvin in Hemphill County, Texas (1939).
+Lake Marvin, in east

-Lake Marvin, in east central Hemphill County, was created on Boggy Creek in the Texas
+central Hemphill County, was created on Boggy Creek in the Texas Panhandle in

-flood control, recreation and wildlife.
+control, recreation and wildlife.

 Lake Whitney, Texas

-Photograph collection, 1971
+Photograph Collection, 1971

 5 copy prints